bighill/headless-node-session-auth/README.md

 - Tests cover standard operation and test for various Bad Request scenarios
 - Tests mock Mongo & Redis with in-memory databases

-## Backend structure notes

-- The Validate utility is overly simple and not recommended for production.
-- The GlobalReply utility is an opinionated approach, YMMV.
-- During normal operation the app will connect to the MongoDB at `process.env.MONGO_URL`.
-When tests are run, that variable is overwriten to use the in-memory database thanks to `@shelf/jest-mongodb`.
-- The tests that involve database interaction have an afterAll() that close the database connection.
-Without that, some tests will _hang_ and not close predictably.

 ## The Frontend

 - React (create-react-app)